thiagomajesk/thiagomajesk.github.io/content/posts/2022-10-03-storing-unicode-strings-in-the-database.md

 #=> 9
 ```

-Even though they have the same length, notice how the codepoints returned by `String.to_charlist/1` are different from the previous one:
+Even though they have the same length, notice how the codepoints returned by `String.to_charlist/1` is different from `String.graphemes/1`:

 ```elixir
 String.graphemes("sintético")